Globalization and Post-Colonial Economies

 Take a look at Table One (above) and Tables Two and Three.
 Table Two records the growth of GDP among all African countries from 1980 through 2015.
 Table Three measures the GDP per capita.
 That is, the total GDP divided by the population of the country.

-Study Table Two carefully and answer the following questions in your Activity Journal (you may want to compare the data on this table with the data in Table One) :
+Study Table Two carefully and answer the following questions (you may want to compare the data on this table with the data in Table One) :

 - Which African country has had the highest rate of Average Annual GDP growth over the past thirty five years?
 Look back at the map that records the primary products and exports of African countries.
 What is/are the primary exports of this country?